rjd1/puppet-kafka_connect/README.md

 ### Known Issues

-When the `enable_delete` parameter is set to false and a connector is set to absent, Puppet still says there is a removal (i.e., lies).
-A similar situation occurs with the `config_updated` property when both it and `config_file` are not specified.
-There are warnings output along with the notices in these scenarios.
+In certain situations, for example when a connector is set to absent and the `enable_delete` parameter is false (the default), Puppet will report a system state change when actually none has occured (i.e., it lies).
+There are warnings output along with the change notices in these scenarios.

 ## Development